 Studies to assess the advantages and disadvantages of the various possible types of host rock (rock salt, clay, crystalline rock), of different repository designs and of different containers are being conducted as part of the dedicated research receiving funding from the Federal Ministry for Economic Affairs and Energy and by the research institutions attached to the Ministry ( and ).
 Reports can be found on the websites of the , the Federal Institute for Geosciences and Natural Resources and of the Federal Institute for Materials Research and Testing.

-In Germany, has been officially approved as a final repository for low and intermediate level radioactive waste.
-The work on developing the former mine into a final repository commenced at the end of 2007.
-The Schacht Konrad final repository is expected to be used from 2022.
+Germany has officially approved as a final repository for low and intermediate level radioactive waste.
+Since 2007, this former mine is being transformed into a final repository where operations are due to start in 2027.

-The ownership of the former final repository for low and intermediate level waste from the GDR in Morsleben transferred to the Federation when Germany reunified.
+Ownership of the former final repository for low and intermediate level waste from the GDR in transferred to the Federation when Germany reunified.
 The placement of radioactive waste in storage there ceased in 1998.
 Stabilisation measures have been carried out since 2003.
 The final repository is to be closed down and securely sealed for the long term.